hallambaker/Mathematical-Mesh/Web/Reference/calendar.md

 ````

 ````
->calendar
+>calendar add CalendarEntry1.json CalID1
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

 Specifying the /json option returns a result of type Result:

 ````
->calendar  /json
+>calendar add CalendarEntry1.json CalID1 /json
 {
   "Result": {
     "Success": false,
-    "Reason": "The command  is not known."}}
+    "Reason": "Object reference not set to an instance of an object."}}
 ````

 # calendar delete